8 Steps to Start Your House Flipping Business

 Whether it’s Class A, B, or even C, all you need to do is find the ugliest property on the prettiest street, buy that cheap and rehab it to sell.

-The right investment decision is one that you can value-add to the property to turn it into a home that people want to live in.
+The right investment decision is to value-add to the property to turn it into a home that people want to live in.

 This is how you make a profit.